The official form of an ISBN is something like

 isbnlib.registry.set_cache(see below).
 Now, you can extend the functionality of this function by adding pluggins, more metadata providers or new bibliographic formatters (check for available pluggins).

 - Returns the list of ISBNs of editions related with this ISBN.
-By default uses ‘merge’ (merges ‘openl’ with ‘thingl’), but other providers are available: ‘openl’ users Open Library, ‘thingl’ (uses the service ThingISBN from LibraryThing) and ‘any’ (first tries ‘openl’, if no data, tries ‘thingl’).
+By default uses ‘merge’ (merges ‘openl’ and ‘thingl’), but other providers are available: ‘openl’ users Open Library, ‘thingl’ (uses the service ThingISBN from LibraryThing) and ‘any’ (first tries ‘openl’, if no data, then ‘thingl’).

 - Returns the most probable ISBN from a list of words (for your geographic area).